Farama-Foundation/gym-docs/docs/atari/atari.md

 | 16   | DOWNRIGHTFIRE |
 | 17   | DOWNLEFTFIRE |

-If the environment is initialized via `make`, the action space will usually be much smaller since most legal actions don't have any effect.
+If you use v0 or v4 and the environment is initialized via `make`, the action space will usually be much smaller since most legal actions don't have any effect.
 Thus, the enumeration of the actions will differ.
 The action space can be expanded to the full legal space by passing the keyword argument `full_action_space=True` to `make`.

-The action space of an Atari environment may depend on the flavor of the game.
+The reduced action space of an Atari environment may depend on the flavor of the game.
 You can specify the flavor by providing the arguments `difficulty` and `mode` when constructing the environment.
 This documentation only provides details on the action spaces of default flavors.